saddledata/uidocs/docs/how-to/building-a-transformation-pipeline.md

 }
 ```

-When this Flow runs, SaddleData will perform the transformations in order, resulting in a clean, targeted table in your destination.
+When this Flow runs, Saddle Data will perform the transformations in order, resulting in a clean, targeted table in your destination.